Toddlers and caravans, do they really mix?

 I always ask for a pitch near the play park and, wherever possible, away from the main thoroughfare.

 **NB.
-Murmur of disapproval from the hubby – not too close to the play park apparently, the caravan may get damaged by passing kids.
+A murmur of disapproval from the hubby.
+Not too close to the play park apparently, the caravan may get damaged by passing kids.